bott-j/bott-j/README.md

 Here I will be uploading new and old code which I have developed in my own time, for the most part in Python or C++.

+Also see my blog on github pages at [bott-j.github.io](https://bott-j.github.io/) where I post on various engineering and science topics.
 <!--
 **bott-j/bott-j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.